-- 1. To sensitize the students on issues pertaining to the marginalized - 2.
-To educate the students about the evolving patterns of generic and other technical possibilities that the marginalized use to represent their predicament. - 3.
-To communicate to the students how marginality is very often a contextual factor related to the socio cultural reality. - 4.
+- a.
+To sensitize the students on issues pertaining to the marginalized - b.
+To educate the students about the evolving patterns of generic and other technical possibilities that the marginalized use to represent their predicament. - c.
+To communicate to the students how marginality is very often a contextual factor related to socio-cultural reality. - d.
 To discuss how the question of marginality has evolved by giving space to new and till now avoided categories of outcastes, bodily and culturally and how such people develop their own styles of articulation and subsequent theoretical foundations.